heiskama/shell-utils/README.md

-# bash-utils
+# shell-utils
-A collection of bash scripts.
+A collection of Bash and Python scripts.

 | Command | Description |
 | --- | --- |